guhan/zerotociso/docs/NETWORKING.md

 ### Layer 3 - Network
-logical addressing and routing of data packets across different networks.
+Logical addressing and routing of data packets across different networks.
 It defines protocols that determine the best path for data to travel

-Internet Protocol (IP): IP is the fundamental network layer protocol of the Internet.
+- Internet Protocol (IP): IP is the fundamental network layer protocol of the Internet.
 It provides logical addressing (IP addresses) for devices and defines how data packets are routed and delivered between networks.
 - IPv4 (Internet Protocol version 4) and IPv6 (Internet Protocol version 6) are the two prevalent versions of IP.
 - Internet Control Message Protocol (ICMP): ICMP is used for diagnostic and error reporting purposes in IP networks.
 It handles messages like "ping" to test network connectivity, error notifications, and routing information exchanges between network devices.
 - Internet Group Management Protocol (IGMP): IGMP is used for managing multicast group memberships on IP networks.
 It enables devices to join or leave multicast groups and facilitates the delivery of multicast traffic.